duaneodom/rclink4g/docs/README.md

 <h1 style="text-align: center">RCLink 4G</h1>

-This project enables sending telemetry and video for ardupilot based vehicles over a TCP/IP based connection (specifically cellular).
+This project enables sending telemetry and video for ardupilot based vehicles over a TCP/IP connection (specifically cellular).
 The hardware that has been tested to work correctly so far is a Raspberry Pi Zero 2W, Raspberry Pi Camera and a usb cellular dongle.
 This hardware has been chosen for it's light weight, compact size and low cost.